-- The candidate is a member of ICMA and the state sponsor.(Requirement) - The candidate is acceptable to all. - The candidate understands the expectations and responsibilities of the Senior Advisor position - The candidate has an active email address (Requirement) - The candidate understands the importance of logging and reporting activities.
+- The candidate is a member of ICMA and the state sponsor.
+(Absolute requirement). - The candidate is acceptable to all. - The candidate understands the expectations and responsibilities of the Senior Advisor position. - The candidate affirms having read the Senior Advisor Program Manual. - The candidate has an active and known email address.
+(Absolute requirement) - The candidate understands the importance of reporting activities and expenses.